Best Practices for Shipping Dangerous Goods

 Double Check Your Documentation

-Getting the documentation right when sending a dangerous goods shipment is important, and also the key to ensuring your shipment goes smoothly.
+Getting your shipping papers right when sending a dangerous goods shipment is important, and also the key to ensuring your shipment goes smoothly.
 When making a dangerous goods shipment, ensure that all dangerous items are declared in your air waybill and commercial invoice under “Item Description”.
 Any errors in this documentation can lead to massive delays at customs.

 Source: Federal Aviation Administration